innovation-plantation/jsimugate/README.md

 Zooming is centered around the mouse, so panning can be done by zooming.
 To pan, zoom out with the mouse on one side of the screen, and zoom back in with the mouse on the opposite side of the screen.

-Simugate, written in Python served as a prototype for jSimugate.
+SimuGate, written in Python served as a prototype for jSimuGate.

-Visit the Wiki at https://github.com/innovation-plantation/jsimugate/wiki

-or download and run at https://github.com/innovation-plantation/jsimugate/raw/master/jsimugate.jar